- May 6, 2020

-Many people who choose to eat off of the low glycemic foods list have a heightened risk of diabetes.
+Many people who choose to eat off of the low-glycemic foods list have a heightened risk of diabetes.
 And people with diabetes end up having a higher risk of heart disease.

 In a study in PLOS Medicine, study authors researched almost 100,000 healthcare professionals, following them over a 24- to 26-year period.

-Dinner had an even bigger impact: Adults eating the same number of meals at home had a 15% lower risk of developing diabetes.
+Dinner had an even bigger impact: Adults eating the same number of meals at home had a 15 percent lower risk of developing diabetes.
 The volunteers also gained less weight and were less likely to become obese.